 You can instruct your browser to refuse all cookies or to indicate when a cookie is being sent.
 However, please note that if you do this, you may not be able to use the full functionality of this website.

 Third-Party Tracking Tools

 Google +1 Button

 The Google +1 button is a way for you to share information publicly with the world.
 The Google +1 button helps you and others receive personalized content from Google and our partners.
 The fact that you +1’d something will be recorded by Google, along with information about the page you were viewing when you clicked on the +1 button.
 Your +1’s may appear to others as an annotation with your profile name and photo in Google services (such as in search results or on your Google Profile) or elsewhere on websites and ads on the Internet.
 Google is recording information about your +1 activity to provide you and other users with a better experience on Google services.
 To use the Google +1 button, you need to have a public Google Profile visible to the world, which at a minimum includes the name you chose for the profile.
 That name will be used across Google services, and in some cases, it may replace another name you’ve used when sharing content under your Google Account.
 Google may display your Google Profile identity to people who have your email address or other identifying information.

 Facebook Share Button

-Functions from Twitter services are integrated into our webpages.
+Functions from Twitter services are integrated into our web pages.
 These functions are offered by Twitter Inc., 795 Folsom St., Suite 600, San Francisco, CA 94107, USA.
-By using Twitter and the function “Retweet”, the webpages that you visit will be linked with your Twitter account and made public to other users.
+By using Twitter and the function “Retweet”, the web pages you visit will be linked with your Twitter account and made public to other users.
 Information is also transmitted to Twitter in this way.
-We would like to point out that we, as providers of the website, do not receive information about the contents of the transmitted data or their use by Twitter.
+We want to point out that we, as providers of the website, do not receive information about the contents of the transmitted data or their use by Twitter.
 For more information, please see Twitter’s privacy statement.
 You can change your privacy protection settings for Twitter in your account settings.